maddarikatu/fcal/README.md

 ## Installation

-Installation tried on GNU/Linux and Windows using MSYS2
+Installation tested on GNU/Linux and Windows using MSYS2

 ```bash
 make